m3steele/xm-labs-PostMan-APIs/README.md

 **Data File Format**: [Create Groups from xMatters Group Export](postman-Group-Export.csv)

 **Requirements**
-- User must already be in xMatters.
+- Users must already be in xMatters.
 This runner does not add members who are not already in your xMatters environment.

 - You may run into some complications with nested groups.
 If the group does not already exist, it will fail.